What is 2.48864 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 248864 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 248864 are: 1 2 4 7 8 11 14 16 22 28 32 44 56 77 88 101 112 154 176 202 224 308 352 404 616 707 808 1111 1232 1414 1616 2222 2464 2828 3232 4444 5656 7777 8888 11312 15554 17776 22624 31108 35552 62216 124432 248864